 5. Companies have to share their sustainability initiatives

 Companies have to think about the role of educating people, consumers and clients about their environmental and social impact, in an accessible and engaging way.
-The TAL group, for instance, is part of the Sustainable Apparel Coalition gathering some of the biggest apparel retail and manufacturing brands, such as Abercrombie & Fitch, Columbia, Esprit etc. The coalition is currently developing an index to educate consumers about what it means to be sustainable with 3 different levels A/B/C. Simple and easy to communicate.
+The TAL group, for instance, is part of the Sustainable Apparel Coalition gathering some of the biggest apparel retail and manufacturing brands, such as Abercrombie & Fitch, Columbia, Esprit etc. The coalition is currently developing an index to educate consumers about what it means to be sustainable with three different levels A/B/C. Simple and easy to communicate.

 6. Management needs to endorse sustainability initiatives

-CEO and managers need to support sustainability initiatives and embed them as part of the company’s culture.
+CEOs and managers need to support sustainability initiatives and embed them as part of the company’s culture.
 Make sure that the senior leadership teams endorse and embed sustainability into your operations so there is a top-down flow.
 And further to that, empower your team to also endorse from the bottom-up.
 Companies have been reluctant to share their initiatives, thinking they had to be perfect before spreading the word.
 This is a huge misconception as stakeholders want to know what brands have done and what they are working on – this builds deeper affinity.
 For example, TAL group implemented recycling water years ago but are only now sharing about it, this is a wasted opportunity to connect with external stakeholders and also influence others in the industry to follow suit.

 7. Consumers need to be part of the change